dmitryserbin/azdev-release-orchestrator/README.md

 ### Specific release

-Deploying specific release requires you to provide target stages for deployment.
+By default, specific release deployment targets all stages configured in the target pipeline.
+In order to deploy specific stages, you need to specify target stages using `Filter release stages` option.
 The target stages will be re-deployed in sequential order, exactly as you specified.

-- `Release name`: select existing release to target
+Search range is last 100 releases.

-- `Release stages`: specify release deployment stage(s) (comma separated)
+- `Filter release stages`: target release stage name(s) (comma separated)

 > Template: specific release deployment